Things to Do in Dubai: The 30 Best Places to Visit (All Highlights)

 The Dubai frame, one of Dubai’s newest tourist attractions, is already very popular!

-You can go to the top of this huge 150 meters high photo frame and enjoy a panoramic view over the 2 parts of the city: the Old Dubai on one side and Downtown Dubai (the Burj Khalifa) on the other.
+You can go to the top of this huge 150 meters high photo frame and enjoy a panoramic view over the 2 parts of the city: Dubai Old Town on one side and Downtown Dubai (the Burj Khalifa) on the other.

 To make things even more exciting, part of the floor is made of glass.
 You can see everything that’s happening under your feet!